 The tax treatment of alimony changed significantly with the passage of the Tax Cuts and Jobs Act (TCJA) in 2017.
 Prior to this law, alimony payments were deductible by the payer (the spouse making the payment) and taxable to the recipient (the spouse receiving the payment).

-However, under the new law, which applies to divorces finalized after December 31, 2018:
+But after the new law, which takes effect in divorces completed after December 31, 2018:

 These changes apply only to divorces finalized after 2018.
-If your divorce was finalized before the end of 2018, the previous tax rules still apply.
+However, should your divorce have been finalized prior to the year 2018, you have to continue using the old tax legislations.

 1.3 What Does This Mean for Self-Employed Individuals?